polychromatic/polychromatic-docs/pages/openrazer.md

 There are other projects that use OpenRazer's efforts.

-> **Use at your own risk:** These third party projects use code/knowledge from OpenRazer,
+> **Use at your own risk:** The following third party projects use code/knowledge from OpenRazer,
 > but have nothing to do with the project itself.
 Please do not create issues on the OpenRazer repository
 > for other operating systems or projects.